|

 Unequally Yoked

 We continued working and growing for the next two years.
 Then we met another couple, Dave and Penny.
 They were both new Christians and we began fellowshipping on a regular basis.
 One evening, Dave asked us if we would be interested in going into business with him.
 It had always been his dream to have a business of his own.
 We had been blessed in so many ways, and we wanted to share what we had with him.
 Without hesitating (or praying), we said yes.
-We then proceeded to mortgage our home, which we had been fortunate to pay cash for with the money from our business ale.
+We then proceeded to mortgage our home, which we had been fortunate to pay cash for with the money from our busines sale.
 It wasn’t long before we were wholesaling seafood.

 The business took of immediately, and all of us, except for Dave, were grateful that the Lord was blessing our efforts.
 In the light of his new-found success, Dave quickly forgot about the Lord and began taking all the credit for himself.
 His old nature returned and he became abusive to his wife and children.
 The Lord responded and the business went down.
-The sudden turn of the worse brought Dave to his knees and he repented quickly.
+The sudden turn for the worse brought Dave to his knees and he repented quickly.
 The business rallied in response.
 Then Dave once again turned his back on the Lord, and the business plunged downward.
 Dave repented.
 The business was restored.

 By this time, my wife and I were experiencing considerable anxiety as we realized the man we had trusted was not what he had professed to be.
 Too late we learned about the Bible’s warnings about being “surety for a stranger” (Proverbs 11:15).

 We packed our furniture into a rented utility trailer and drove slowly down the long, wooded driveway to the road that would take us to the main highway.
-We fourth the urge to turn and take one final look at our cherished home.
+We fought the urge to turn and take one final look at our cherished home.
 We had no way of knowing then that everything was going according to the Lord’s plan.
 He had trained us in His word there in that beautiful school of solitude.
 We would not be permitted to continue to live in our old alma mater.
 It was time to graduate.
 We were about to inherit a ministry.

 The Road to Restoration